21 student life hacks

 You might also find it helpful to do some quick tasks throughout the day to break up the bigger and more challenging ones.

-Crossing off tasks from a to-do list, even small ones, will give you a boost and make you feel more productive throughout the day.
+Crossing off tasks from a to-do list, even small ones, will give you a boost and make you feel more productive.

 Use a coat hanger with clips to hold up study texts